-Packaging That Sticks: 6 Label and Sticker Ideas To Try Today
+Packaging Labels that Stick: 6 Label and Sticker Ideas To Try

 Why stickers and labels are important for your packaging

 Stickers and labels aren’t the same things because they’re used for different purposes.

 Having said that, they do share similarities beyond being sticky.
 In fact, when creating packaging, both stickers and labels can be used to make an impact on the appearance, purpose and memorability of your products.

 Stickers and labels each serve a primary purpose:

 Stickers are generally used for merchandising and promotion.
 They don’t need to convey additional information about products beyond giving you another incentive to buy them.

 Labels, on the other hand, aren’t typically used for promotional purposes (though they can be).
 A label for a packaged product will share information about where it’s from, how to use it, and when it was made.